Yalova

-Yalova is a small city located in northwestern Turkey on the eastern coast of the Sea of Marmara.
+Yalova is a city located in northwestern Turkey on the eastern coast of the Sea of Marmara.
 It is the seat of Yalova Province and Yalova District.
 The city has a population of over 250,000 with adjacent conurbation districts (Note: Çiftlikköy and Çınarcık districts).
 A largely modern city, it is best known for the spa resort at nearby Termal, a popular summer retreat for residents of Istanbul.

 Regular ferries connect Yalova with Istanbul via the Sea of Marmara.
 They are operated by İDO.

 Name

 The name Yalova is assumed to be a contraction of Yalıova.
 Yalı means 'house at the coast' and ova means 'plain' in Turkish.